• Free shipping on all orders

 Could Medical Problems Be Causing His Humping Behavior?

 Medical conditions such as urinary infections, prostate issues, or priapism could be causing him to hump.
 So, if you have exhausted the tricks and other reasons for humping outlined in this guide and you still cannot work out why he is humping, it’s a good idea to take him to the vet.
-It is probably nothing to worry about, but you need to rule out medical concerns just to be safe.
+It is probably nothing to worry about, but you must rule out medical concerns just to be safe.

 Divider 4